-When this switch in diet is done rapidly, the pH (acid) of the rumen is disrupted, causing a condition called acidosis.
+When this switch in the diet is done rapidly, the pH (acid) of the rumen is disrupted, causing a condition called acidosis.
 This may be what many people refer to when claiming that feeding cattle corn makes them sick.
 This is something that cattle farmers try to avoid.
-When it does occur, acidosis can be corrected by adding more forage to the diet and paying close attention to the transition in diet.
+When it does occur, acidosis can be corrected by adding more forage to the diet and paying close attention to the transition in the diet.

 Learn more about what cattle eat

 So to wrap it all up, yes cattle do eat corn, many other cereal grains.
-They love these feeds [video].
+They love these feeds.
 Don’t believe me?
 They will run you over for it.
 These feeds are good for them as a great source of digestible energy for cattle growth, reproduction, weight gain, and any other metabolic processes.

 For the record, I love beef from both grass- and grain-finished cattle.
 Each has its unique qualities in production and taste.
-I am so grateful for the opportunity of choice between the two.
+I am so grateful for the opportunity of choosing between the two.
 Choose what fits best for you, but don’t hate your neighbor because he/she chooses differently.
 In the next blog post, I will address the topic of feeding cattle in feedlots (some refer to these as factory farms or confined animal feeding operations) using my experience working there.